AnaValente/DNA-methylation-analysis/README.md

 -  `--noHg38` &nbsp;&nbsp; Option to skip genomic regions output if not using hg38 reference genome
 - `--cutoffRegions` &nbsp;&nbsp; [Integer] cutoff (from 1 to 100) for the difference between samples methylation frequency vs control methylation frequency for genomic annotations (default: 75)
 - `--cutoffHeatmap` &nbsp;&nbsp; [Integer] cutoff (from 1 to 100) for the difference between samples methylation frequency vs control methylation frequency for clustering analysis (default: 100)
+- `--inclusionBed` &nbsp;&nbsp; Optional BED file containing regions of interest **(A BED file containing CpG islands regions for hg38 reference genome can be found in scripts folder)**

 > [!IMPORTANT]
 > - **All samples and additional files must be placed in the scripts folder**